Skip to main content

 Before generating a single lead, you need to know exactly who you’re targeting.
 Your ICP should go beyond firmographics (company size, industry, revenue) and include:

-If you haven’t done this work yet, start with our practical guide to defining your B2B addressable market before building any prospecting list.
+If you haven’t done this work yet, start with the practical guide to defining your B2B addressable market before building any prospecting list.

 2. A Quality B2B Database